 Her colleagues accused her of faking it to gain sympathy.
 Her friends perceived it was all a hallucination of her mind.
 Her family thought she possessed some psychological disorder.
 Intan was also afraid it might all be a conjuring of her messed up imaginations.
 What if the distress brought upon her flesh was non-existent?
 How did she end up with this mysterious illness leeching on her?
 She buried her face in her pillows and cried to sleep again.

+Her younger self appeared to her.
+She was in a party smiling and dancing away.
+A group of friends were surrounding her and they were all shaking their hips to Intan’s moving rhythm.
+A sanguine with a warm heart, she was always on her toes bouncing with energy and effortlessly enjoyed making new friends.
 Bubbly, jovial and carefree were the words one would use to describe Intan.
-She was always bouncing with energy and everywhere she went, she was the life of the party.
-A Sanguine with a warm heart, she was always caring and almost always effortlessly enjoyed putting one at ease.
 Bringing laughter into people's lives was once her life’s purpose.
 Where had it all gone to?
-What happened to Intan’s joyful radiance?
+What happened to her joyful radiance?
 How did depression get to her?
 When was the last time she had truly laughed?
 Fibromyalgia had transformed her into a dead corpse walking on thin air waiting for her bones to dry up completely and crack.

 A dark cloud hung over her.
 Like a shadow transcending from below, there was mist creeping up from the earth.
 Fogging her vision and blocking her bloodstream, it was violating her senses.
 Gripping on her nerves and pressing her chest, something emerged from the shadows and began strangling her.
 Her veins were on the verge of bursting while she choked from suffocation and sent jolts of throbbing pain to her head.
 Her muscles were aching to be freed but her limbs started to numb.
 She could feel coldness sending shivers down her skin as she smelled suicide breathing on her face.
-She heard death knocking on her door and before she could run to hide, she saw hell burning in her soul.
-Frozen, captured and imprisoned, she blinked away tears in silence.
+She heard death knocking on her door.
+Fires of hell enwrapped her soul.
+Captured and imprisoned, she blinked away tears in silence.
 Crying for pleas of help and fighting to overcome death, she forged to stay alive.

 Doctor Lee prescribed Lyrica to Intan in order to relieve her pain.
 Somehow her body reacted indifferently to it.
 Her somatic aches were not eased at all and her sleep was still in turmoil.
 On top of that, her finance was diminishing as both Lyrica and her doctor’s consultation fees were expensive.
 Frustrated, famished of rest and burnt out, she dragged herself like a zombie to work.
 It was another day of fighting fibromyalgia.

-Cloistered behind high walls, she could hear the bustles of cosmopolitan lifestyles seeping through the bricks that surrounded her.
+Cloistered behind high walls, the bustling sounds of cosmopolitan lifestyles seeped through the bricks that surrounded her.
 Ambushed by creeping poisonous ivy, the thick walls were made of dusty moulds of wood.
 Occasionally, there were voices outside this little cavern unknown to the exterior world.
 The noises did not distract her.
 In fact, she was oblivious to them.
 Inside the walls, there was immense silence.
 Not even a drop of water could be heard.
 There was no breeze passing through at all.
 Listening intently to the stillness, she could hear a voice calling from within her.
 She sat down quietly facing the walls with her ears perked up.
 She wondered if the voice from inside her was her own.

 Soon, darkness came.
 A dim candle flickered in the hollow where she sat.
 She could smell the stench of blood engraved around the walls.
 She suddenly felt a deep aspiration to be a martyr and to be killed for a cause.
 It was better to die than to wait in vain and not lived at all.
 She embraced this torturous yearning not knowing what she was looking for.
 Where was she and why was she there?
 What was her purpose in this enclosure?
 Was it the beginning or the end of her journey in life?